Central Michigan beats Washington State 24-21 in Sun Bowl - WHIZ News

 Miami skipped the Sun Bowl for COVID-19 reasons as well.
 Central Michigan stayed in Arizona before bussing to El Paso the day before the game.

-It was the first bowl victory for the Chippewas since beating Western Kentucky in the 2012 Little Caesars Bowl.
+The Chippewas (9-4) won their fifth consecutive game this season in their first bowl victory since beating Western Kentucky in the 2012 Little Caesars Bowl.

-Washington State (7-6) never could get its offense going in the first half, finishing with just 53 yards and trailing 21-0 at the break.
-The Cougars dropped to 8-9 all-time in bowls.
+“They played their tails off,” Central Michigan coach Jim McElwain said of a defense that held the Cougars to 53 yards before halftime to help the Chippewas to a 21-0 lead.
+“They might have been missing some guys, but let me tell you something else, we were missing guys.
+And you know what?
+We didn’t care.
+We just went out and played.”

+The Cougars (7-6) were without starting tackles Liam Ryan and Abe Lucas for coach Jake Dickert’s first game on the sideline since having the interim tagged removed.
+Running backs Max Borghi and Deon McIntosh also opted out.

 After a 13-yard scoring toss to Lincoln Victor pulled the Cougars within three points with 3:13 remaining, they had another chance starting at their 14-yard line with 2:41 remaining.
 Central Michigan stopped Joey Hobert a yard short on a catch on fourth-and-5.